cms-tau-pog/TauFW/docs/CMSDAS2020/norm_and_corr_exp.md

 The main idea of the &Delta;&beta; correction is to estimate the energy contribution of neutral particles from pileup by exploiting the ratio between charged and neutral particles from pileup, which is estimated to be the factor &Delta;&beta;.

-To define a working point for a selelection of isolated muons, usually the **relative** isolation sum of a muon is considered:
+To define a working point for a selection of isolated muons, usually the **relative** isolation sum of a muon is considered:

 rel.
 Iso(&mu;) = Iso(&mu;)/p<sub>T</sub>(&mu;)